 Directions: To obtain a copy of any of the cemeteries listed, please follow the steps below.
 Please make checks payable to "WSGS".
+Please note: These transcriptions are not complete and were copied during various years before about 1990, so will not have more recent graves in them.

 1. Enclose $2.00 US for postage and $0.50 per page.